1. The Witch Hazel Concoction Book One of the Moore-Thyme Case Files

-Felicity also explores what she could’ve accomplished in life, if she hadn’t developed hydrocephalus.
+Felicity also explores existential ideas of what her life would’ve been like, or what she could’ve accomplished if she hadn’t developed hydrocephalus.

 Felicity lives with her husband outside Chicago

 An up-and-coming author whose first book is her own memoir.
 Entitled I’m Having Brain Surgery on Tuesday, the story recounts Felicity’s struggles while living with life-long, hidden disabilities.
 Born with viral meningitis, and acquiring incurable hydrocephalus, Felicity writes eloquently about the barriers, bullies and beliefs of others she’s had to overcome to achieve her dreams.